mishra-18/tnttagger/README.md

 ### Run from CLI
 To use it, simply run or pass your own sentence to tag.
 ```
-python tnttagger --sentence "this is a test sentence"
+python tnttagger.py --sentence "this is a test sentence"
 ```

 Output: